Y14C/lucky65v2/README.md

 The repository primarily consists of C (.c) and header (.h) files required for QMK firmware development.

 Please proceed with caution and verify the code as needed before use.

+Please freely download the zip files and make your own repo to maintain the code as i am just a user who bought the keeb and am not actually involved with the QMK team and their contributors.